mmistakes/minimal-mistakes/_drafts/2023-06-01-functional-error-handling-in-kotlin-part-2.md

 }
 ```

-The `either` DSL gives us access to the `bind` member extension function on the `EagerEffectScope` to extract `Right` values from an`Either` instance or to shot-circuit the entire computation if a`Left` instance is found.
+The `either` DSL gives us access to the `bind` member extension function on the `EagerEffectScope` to extract `Right` values from an `Either` instance or to short-circuit the entire computation if a `Left` instance is found.
 The `bind` function is defined as follows:

 ```kotlin
 // Arrow SDK